-When you’re planning out your property, you might wonder if there’s a benefit to building mini storage units.
+When planning your property, you might wonder if there’s a benefit to building mini storage units.
 Will they add to your property’s value and stand the test of time?
 And, will they be relatively easy (and cost-efficient) to build?

 The Factors that Go Into a Mini Steel Storage Unit

-When you’re building a mini steel storage unit, there are many different considerations that determine the price.
+When you’re building a mini steel storage unit, many different considerations determine the price.
 For example, in addition to the initial materials and kit, you’ll also need to figure out the foundation of your unit, manage the delivery of all the items you need, and pay for the labor that goes into the installation and construction of your building.

 Additional Data to Consider When Constructing a Mini Steel Unit